 - Did I do my best to be fully engaged?

-Goldsmith scores himself on a 1-10 scale and compares to previous days.
+Goldsmith scores himself on a 1-10 scale and compares it to previous days.
 He notes that “adding the words ‘did I do my best’ injected the element of personal ownership, of responsibility into my Q&A process.”
 He reports his scores on a daily phone call to his own coach.
-I personally have not progressed to what I call here the “level 4” of measuring results, but may get there in the future.
+I personally have not progressed to what I call here the “level 4” of measuring results but may get there in the future.

 This article was written by Steve Musica, President of Lean East.
 All rights reserved.
 Please feel free to share this article and leave us your feedback in the comments section.
 I would especially like to hear your tips on improved methods for measuring results.